mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 #### 0:00

-**Katagiri Roshi**: There must be a person who tries to establish a peaceful world, always.
+**Katagiri Roshi:** There must be a person who tries to establish a peaceful world, always.
 When we see the human world, it’s pretty difficult for us to see a beautiful aspect; in most cases, we are disappointed.
 But [in] *Diamond Sutra*, Subhuti – one of Buddha’s ten major disciples – asks him, “How do we teach the Buddha’s teaching, which seems to be complicated, particularly in the confused world?”
 Buddha says, “There must be even one person who tries to teach Buddha’s teaching, under all circumstances.”
 That is Buddha’s answer.
 So, you shouldn’t be disappointed with this world, even though there seems to be nothing to help your life.
 Still there is a person who helps you, teaching Buddha’s teaching.
 Buddha says, “Don’t think that; don’t be disappointed.
 There is always some person who teaches Buddha’s teaching.”

 According to Buddha’s explanation, this person really practiced in his past life a particular Buddhist teaching based on [no-self](glossary#no-self) and also no perception of [dharma](glossary#dharma): no perception of subject, no perception of object.
 For century after century – for many, many years – he saw many Buddhas and practiced under them.
 What did he practice?
 He practiced the particular aspect of Buddhist teaching that is no perception of subject, no perception of object.